gy910210/tensor-factorization-for-relation-embedding/README.md

-Matrix Factorization for Relation Embedding
+Tensor Factorization for Relation Embedding
 ============================================
 ## Introduction
 Relation is the key component of knowledge base, for example `isA` relation, `birth_in` relation, `dependency` relation in sentences and so on.
 These relations can be represented as a triple as `<lEntity, rel, rEntity>`.
 This proposal gives an innovation idea to generate relation and entity embedding by a matrix factorization approach.